-Even if you’re just traveling in Korea, learning the Korean family terms would be helpful.
+Korean family terms are very important in Korea.
 It may come in handy during your vacation when you meet different people but especially if you’re living there for a period of time as the topic of family is bound to come up.

 There are quite a few different family terms in Korean for you to learn.
 That is because Koreans often use titles instead of names to show respect.
 These family terms demonstrate the social and family hierarchy.